Passer Rating Calculator

 NFL Formula

-The NFL passer rating formula calculates four components from passing stats, clamps each between 0 and 2.375, then averages them:
+The NFL passer rating formula calculates four components from passing statistics, clamps each between 0 and 2.375, then averages them:

 Maximum possible: 158.3